egonozer/AGEnt/README.txt

 - coords.txt
 Coordinates of genome sequences.
-"*.accessory_coords.txt": Accessory genome sequences for the indicated strain "*.core_coords.txt": Core genome sequences for the indicated strain __Column headers and descriptions:__
+"*.accessory_coords.txt": Accessory genome sequences for the indicated strain "*.core_coords.txt": Core genome sequences for the indicated strain [optional: see -b above] __Column headers and descriptions:__
 "contig_id": sequence ID of the source strain contig "contig_length": length, in bases, of the source strain contig